Sebaister/3dswebpokedex/README.md

 ### 🚧 Project Status

 This project is under ongoing development.
 Although it was made for personal use, it might be helpful for others looking to enhance their Pokémon experience on the 3DS.

+### 💡 Personal Note

+I have little to no formal knowledge of web development.
+This Pokédex was created with what little I know and with a lot of help from AI tools like ChatGPT, which guided me step-by-step through the process.

 ### 🙏 Acknowledgments